This T-80 tank, I had a lot of difficulties until completion. Using etched parts in earnest. Built from September 2009

 Mounting two spare fuel tanks seems Russian tank image.

-Many reactive armors are attached on the armor.
+Many reactive armors are attached to the armor.
 It’s a peculiar feature of the present age tank.

 So good texture did not go out because the light was too large, though I use the epoxy transparent patty for the glass expression.
 I might cut out the transparent plastic panel…

 I did the washing and pastel painting as usual.

 Not so many decals and it’s well attached and no silvering.

-It takes much time to complete all between long interval.
+It takes much time to complete all between long intervals.
 Many parts were broken and repaired.
 After solving many troubles, I love this kit very much.